 15. PARENT GUARANTEE

-COMPANY shall provide a parent guarantee from Enron North America Corp., substantially in the form set forth in Exhibit C-2 of the Contracts, within thirty days after the date of execution of the Contracts.
+COMPANY shall either (a) provide a parent guarantee from Enron North America Corp., substantially in the form set forth in Exhibit C-2 of the Contracts, within thirty days after the date of execution of the Contracts or (b) have Mitsui & Co., Ltd. Guaranty or otherwise assume all obligations of Purchaser under the Contracts, within thirty days after the date of execution of the Contracts.

 16. CAPITALIZED TERMS